rystsov/rystsov.github.io/_posts/2015-09-05-ignoring-cap.markdown

 title: rystsov::YACAP
 name: Yet another post about CAP theorem and the ways to ignore it
 tags: ["pre_distr"]
-desc: "CAP theorem is much weaker most people think and it's possible to build a system that satisfy business requirements without violating the theorem"
+desc: "CAP theorem is much flexible than most people think and it's possible to build a system that satisfies business requirements without violating the theorem"
 has_comments: true
 ---

-<h1>Ignoring the CAP</h1>
+<h1>Yet another post about CAP theorem and the ways to ignore it</h1>

 CAP theorem states you can pick two of three: